alovajs/alovajs.github.io/docs/tutorial/06-advanced/03-method-matcher.md

 ---
-title: Method matcher
+title: Method Matcher
 sidebar_position: 30
 ---

-When we finish processing some business, we need to call `invalidateCache`, `setCache`, `updateState` and `fetch` to invalidate cache, update cache, update state across pages, or re-pull data, there are generally two scenarios :

-1. The developer knows which request data needs to be manipulated.
-At this time, when calling the above function, a `Method` instance can be directly passed in;
-2. The developer only knows the request that needs to operate a certain order bit, but is not sure which one.
-At this time, we can use the method of `Method` instance matcher to filter out.
+A method matcher is a method that dynamically finds a method instance in a list of requested method snapshots.
+It is generally used.
+When developers are not sure which method to use, they can use the method matcher to search according to certain rules.

+## Matching rules

-The `Method` instance matcher is filtered according to the `name` attribute set by the `Method` instance.
-Multiple matchers are allowed to set the same `name`, so first you need to set the `name` attribute for the `Method` instance that needs to be filtered. .
+When a request is made using a method instance, it will be saved as a snapshot.
+The method matcher looks in these method snapshots based on the `name` attribute set by the method instance.
+Multiple matchers are allowed to set the same `name`.

-Method instance matching types are as follows
+Method instance matching types are as follows:

 ```typescript
 type MethodFilter =